rancher/etcd-operator/templates/etcd-operator/0/README.md

 etcd-operator
 =============

-# Environment Mode
+## Environment Mode

-If no Rancher credentials are provided, operator will manage etcd clusters for the environment it belongs to.
+Operator will manage etcd clusters for a specific environment.

+Provide an `Environment` API Access Key, Secret Key and URL.

-# Experimental: Global Mode
+## Global Mode

-Experimental, use at your own risk.
-Manage etcd clusters for an entire Rancher installation.
+**Experimental, use at your own risk.** Manage etcd clusters across all environments.

+Provide an `Account` API Access Key, Secret Key and URL.

+### Limitations
-Note: The operator will needs direct network access to all etcd containers; currently only `host` network mode sort of works.
+The operator container will need direct network access to all etcd containers.
+This may be difficult to achieve across environments.